Georgia Walks ⇒ Bigger footprint & impact

 And perhaps most important, the PSAP names responsible parties for implementing strategies and action items.

 The highest share of vehicle-pedestrian crashes in Georgia occurs on state-owned arterial roads in urbanized areas.
 High risk roads have a typical pattern: multi-lane roads with speed limits at 40 mph or higher and where crosswalks are few and far between.

 Serious or fatal crashes often occur along transit routes in areas where many households do not own cars.
 That’s why the Georgia Walks initiative makes bus stop audits a top priority.

 People who use transit expect to cross the street where they get on or off the bus.
 This make it essential that all bus stops be located where people can cross the street safely or where a safe crossing can be created.

-To date, we’ve audited bus stops on five of the state’s most dangerous corridors and submitted detailed reports to GDOT.
+To date, we’ve audited bus stops on ten of the state’s most dangerous corridors and submitted detailed reports to GDOT.

 The reports identify current conditions, including bus stops that are located where people can’t see what’s coming over the hill or around the corner.
 They also identify opportunities, recommend solutions, and call on GDOT and others to take action.

 The annual statewide summits we provided Virtually, in Norcross + Peachtree Corners, Macon, Augusta and Rome brought together hundreds of elected officials, transportation and public health professionals and local advocates.